bloodstiller/bloodstiller.com/content/Walkthroughs/Love-box.md

     -   {{< figure src="/ox-hugo/2024-12-24-123652_.png" >}}
     -   The error occurs because the FileSystem provider in PowerShell does not support passing credentials directly when accessing files using commands like `cat` (alias for `Get-Content`).
 Instead I need to modify the command:
-        -   Commands like `Get-Content` or `cat` directly interact with the file system in **the current user’s context**.
+        -   Commands like `Get-Content` or `cat` directly interact with the file system in **the current user's context**.
 The FileSystem provider **does not support credentials for local file access**.
-        -   Simply specifying `-Credential` without creating a new session (or drive mapping) has no effect for these commands because local file access relies **on the caller’s current security context**.
+        -   Simply specifying `-Credential` without creating a new session (or drive mapping) has no effect for these commands because local file access relies **on the caller's current security context**.

 -   **I can however read it another way by running a subscript as that user**:
     ```powershell